Your First Visit

 Our goal at Hook Orthodontics is to keep each of our patients relaxed and comfortable during every appointment in our offices, especially your first visit.
 If you do have dental anxiety, here are some tips to help make your first visit less stressful:

-Talk to Dr. Stevens or our staff – Dr. Stevens and our compassionate staff understand entirely if you are nervous during your first visit.
+Talk to our staff – We understand entirely if you are nervous during your first visit.
 Please let us know, and we’ll do what we can to put you at ease.

 - Ask questions – Dental anxiety is usually rooted in fear of the unknown.
 If any part of your treatment makes you uneasy, please ask questions.